World Service Conference 2026

 Each Motion is listed further down this page with their Intent and Rationalization from NAWS.

-Groups vote individually (rather than by Area) for the RD & RDA to carry a group conscious from the groups in the Utah Region to WSC.
+Votes are counted by Group (rather than by Area) for the RD & RDA to carry a group conscious from the groups in the Utah Region to WSC.
 Voting can be done with the online survey that can be filled out at a group’s business meeting.
-Votes can also be brought to the RD/RDA at the February Region meeting.

 DOWNLOAD

-This cycle the Conference Agenda Report (CAR) is available in just one document, including 12 CAR motions total to be voted on at the 2025 Interim World Service Conference (WSC).
+This cycle the Conference Agenda Report (CAR) includes 5 CAR motions to be voted on at the 2026 World Service Conference (WSC).
+This full report is 87 pages (including 5 addendums).

 LEARN